lubiedo/9wm/README.md

   _NET_ACTIVE_WINDOW, _NET_CLIENT_LIST.
 * Font update.
 * Add support for `st` when calling for a new terminal.
+* rio's original cursor when using default cursor configuration.

 What if I find a bug?
 =====================